StackVista/stackstate-docs/setup/security/authentication/service_tokens.md

 ---
-description: StackState Self-hosted
+description: Rancher Observability Self-hosted
 ---

 # Service tokens

 ## Overview

-Using Service tokens it's possible to authenticate to StackState without having configured a user account.
-This is useful for situations where you want to use StackState from headless services like a CI server.
+Using Service tokens it's possible to authenticate to Rancher Observability without having configured a user account.
+This is useful for situations where you want to use Rancher Observability from headless services like a CI server.
 In such a scenario you typically don't want to provision a user account in your identity provider.

 ## Manage service tokens